The Hutchins School: Co-curricular program

-The school runs an extensive co-curricular program offering music, performing arts, debating, sports and the Duke of Edinburgh International Award.
+The school runs an extensive co-curricular program offering music, performing arts, debating, sports, and dance.
+Students from Years 7-12 choose a sport for Term 1/4 (summer sports) and Term 2/3, to participate in after school.
+Inter-school debating is available from Year 5 to Year 12, with the Year 5s and 6s in one group and the Year 7s and 8s in another.
+Debating usually begins around March, and participating students debate every second week, at various schools across Hobart.
+Music at Hutchins is also another co-curricular choice. with Strings Groups, Bands, Concert Bands, Jazz Bands, Chamber Groups, Ensembles and Choir/Vocal Groups on offer.
+Private music tutoring is available at an additional cost.
+Performing Arts are available for all students from Prep, with Dance, being the most popular within Performing Arts.
+Dance programs include Jazz, Musical Theatre, Lyrical/Contemporary, Hip-Hop, and Tap.
+The School of Performing Arts welcomes students with interests in Drama, Musical Theatre, and Music Performance.
+A small number of scholarships may awarded by the Principal to students of exceptional ability.

 House System

 As with most Australian schools, Hutchins uses a house system.
-The current house system consists of four houses (Thorold, Stephens (colloquially known as Steves), Buckland (colloquially known as Bucks), and School).
-Each house has a brother house from St Michael's Collegiate School.
-Buckland, Dundas and McPhee (Collegaite) are 'red houses'.
-School, Rivers and Stevens (Collegiate) are 'blue houses'.
-Thorod, Monty and Reiby (Collegiate) are 'green houses'.
-Stephens, Kilburn and Mitchell (Collegiate) are 'yellow/purple houses.
+The current house system consists of four houses (Thorold, Stephens, Buckland, and School).
+Each house has a sister house from St Michael's Collegiate School.
+Buckland, Dundas and McPhee (Collegiate) are red houses.
+School, Rivers and Stevens (Collegiate) are blue houses.
+Thorold, Monty and Reiby (Collegiate) are green houses.
+Stephens, Kilburn and Mitchell (Collegiate) are brown houses.
 Each year, these houses compete against each other in physical and mental contests for the 'House Cup'.
 These events include inter-house debating, house performance, house choir and athletics.
 There is also a 'House Spirit Cup' that goes to house with the most School Spirit.
+The School holds multiple house events across the year including Athletics Carnival, Swimming Carnival, Summer Sports Day and Winter Sports Day.